-Figure 5 shows targeted shoot positions on the main East and West structures at Wiluna, which have a combined strike length of 7.5km and host most of the Wiluna sulphide resources and reserves; only limited drilling has occurred in the modelled shoot positions and at depths greater than 500m below surface (1000m RL).
-Further high-grade +5g/t shoot discoveries within 300m of surface could be quickly brought into the mine plan with substantial mine development already in place including 5 access declines.
+Blackham's strategy is to target high-grade +5g/t shoots on the main mineralised structures at Wiluna, which have a combined strike length of 7.5km and host most of the Wiluna sulphide resources and reserves.
+High-grade shoot discoveries within 300m of surface could be quickly brought into the mine plan as substantial mine development already exists including 5 access declines.
+Further, only limited drilling has occurred in the modelled shoot positions and at depths greater than 500m below surface.